AaronChapman/alchemy/SPOILER.md

 this is about to be a testament to my planning skills... holy shit

 + solid box shadow coloring according to complexity level
-+ physics transformations in a separate toggle area
-	+ PRESSURE
-	+ ENERGY
 + clean element containers with wider pixel art pieces above the name
++ area for alching
+	+ elements clicked in the alphabetic browser
+	+ click elements inside alching area to remove
+	+ button below area to create/mix/concoct/etc
+		+ randomized message for successful/unsusccessful alchemization

 - air
 - - - air + air = wind